- Join AWS

 Article VI: Executive Committee

-Section 2: Authority and Responsibility: The Executive Committee may act in place and stead of the Council between Council meetings on all matters, except those specifically reserved to the Council by the bylaws, pursuant to delegation of authority to such Executive Committee by the AWS Council.
-Actions of the Executive Committee shall be reported to the Council for ratification by mail or at the next meeting.
+Section 2: Authority and Responsibility: The Executive Committee may act in place and stead of the Council between Council meetings on all matters, except those specifically reserved to the Council by the bylaws.
+Actions of the Executive Committee shall be reported to the Council for electronic ratification or at the next meeting.

 Section 3: Quorum-Call of Meetings: A majority of the Executive Committee shall constitute a quorum at any duly called meeting.
 The president shall call such meetings as the business of AWS may require, or a meeting shall be called by the president on request of two (2) members of the Executive Committee.

 Section 4: Officers: The elected officers of AWS shall be a President, President-Elect, Vice President, Secretary, and Treasurer to be elected by the voting members at the annual meeting.
-The immediate past-president, past president, ACS Governor, and the Foundation Chair all with vote, and the Executive Vice President, without vote, are also officers.
+The immediate past President, past President, ACS Governor for AWS (all with vote), and the AWS Foundation Chair (without vote), are also officers on the Executive Committee.
 Officers shall serve until their successors have been duly elected, selected and assume office.

 Section 5: Qualifications for Officers: Any regular surgeon member in good standing serving or having served as a chair of a committee is eligible for nomination and election as an officer of AWS.